kozm9000/vscodium-with-extensions-nix-shell/README.md

 ### Optional

-To use VSCode instead, set the `useVsCode` flag:
+To use VSCode instead, set the `useVsCode` argument:

 ```bash
 nix-shell --arg useVsCode true